24sabarivasan24-design/My-first-project-/README.md

 # My-first-project-
-Hi iam sabarivasan from the department of ECE.
+Hi iam sabarivasan from the department of ECE students learning c++ and python